 “He (Samad) only knows about Bahasa Malaysia.
 He is not a Science man.
 I am a Science man and I can still speak in Malay,” he pointed out, adding, “This is why I keep talking about it.”

 Thus, putting the science books (even though translated) under the scrutiny of the religious people will only make things worse.
 Don’t they know that water and oil will never mix?
 Same goes for science and religion.
 In the end, does anyone really cares if the country would be a loser at the end of the day?

 As I had said earlier, this leaves me with mixed feelings.
-I don’t know whether to be angry or feel pity on the fact that one of the more famed books in the Darwin’s study of evolution gets banned just because it does not “conform” to Islamic teachings and it endangers public harmony.
+I don’t know whether to be angry or feel pity for the fact that one of the more famed books in Darwin’s study of evolution gets banned just because it does not “conform” to Islamic teachings and it endangers public harmony.
 What constitutes endanger public harmony anyway?
 I know a couple of things that also endanger public harmony but nothing had happened.

-To some of us, the theory of evolution by Darwin may just be scientific study but it is also not a myth too.
-After all, one cannot dismiss the fact that all living creatures and plants in this world is subjected to the process of evolution one way or another.
+To some of us, the theory of evolution by Darwin may just be a scientific study but it is also not a myth too.
+After all, one cannot dismiss the fact that all living creatures and plants in this world are subjected to the process of evolution one way or another.

 It was the same case when Galileo came out to tell that the Earth revolves around the Sun and not the other way around.
-Despite proof, the religious extremists were only interested on Galileo’s blood (well, not really but he was kept under house arrest nonetheless).
+Despite proof, the religious extremists were only interested in Galileo’s blood (well, not really but he was kept under house arrest nonetheless).

 At the end of the day, the mainstream science will never conform with religion – there will be some give & take here and there but no one from either side of the view will come and admit that the other view is absolutely right.

 This is one reason why you should not mix religion and politics together – you will end up getting dumb decisions.
 Today they ban the translated The Origin of Species by Charles Darwin but tomorrow, who knows, they may just ban all other translated science books.